orlowdev/orlove.dev/content/blog/2020/06/03/meeting-notes/index.md

 #### Make sure everyone who should participate CAN participate

-I taught myself to check the schedule of the people I am going to invite.
+I taught myself to check the schedule of those I am going to invite.
 Don't pull the anxiety trigger by creating events atop existing events.
 In the best scenario, the person will evaluate what is more important and pick the event which they find more relevant.
 My subjective point is: it is not possible _before_ the talk.
 And chances are, you will get the maybe/tentative status because you came the second.
-Moreover, I see people mastering the creation of catchy meetings names so I'm just not good enough to beat them.
+Moreover, I see others mastering the creation of catchy meetings names so I'm just not good enough to beat them.
 So, for me an easier way is to find a time slot that suits everyone.
 Another piece of advice - don't send invites to people who are on a leave.
 If they are from a different country, respect national holidays.

-Although it might seem OK to create event hamburgers for people marked as "optional", it should still be avoided.
+Although it might seem OK to create event hamburgers for those marked as "optional", it should still be avoided.
 If you just want the person to be informed about the event - better use other means.
 But, from my experience, not the events matter - their outcomes do.
 So, I typically just [send them a follow-up](#send-a-follow-up).